 The Opioid Epidemic

-Numerous studies and alarming data have exposed the addictive dangers and devastating consequences of opioid misuse.
-In fact, the United States is in the midst of an opioid epidemic, with millions of people dependent on or addicted to prescription painkillers such as codeine, morphine, oxymorphone, tramadol, hydrocodone or oxycodone.
-A 2016 Washington Post/Kaiser Family Foundation survey found that one in three (34 percent) patients who recently took opioids for at least two months report being addicted or dependent.
+Numerous studies and alarming data have exposed the side effects, addictive dangers, and devastating consequences of opioid use and misuse.
+In fact, the United States is in the midst of an opioid epidemic, with millions of people dependent on or addicted to prescription painkillers such as codeine, morphine, oxymorphone, tramadol, hydrocodone, and oxycodone.
+A 2016 Washington Post/Kaiser Family Foundation survey found that 1 in 3 patients (34%) who recently took opioids for at least 2 months report being addicted or dependent.

 According to the U.S. Department of Health and Human Services:

-- Since 1999, the rate of overdose deaths involving opioids—including prescription pain relievers and heroin — nearly quadrupled.
+- Since 1999, the rate of overdose deaths involving opioids — including prescription pain relievers and heroin — has nearly quadrupled.

 - On an average day in the U.S., more than 650,000 opioid prescriptions are dispensed, 3,900 people initiate nonmedical use of prescription opioids, and 78 people die from an opioid-related overdose.